YosaiProject/yosai/README.md

 If you would like to get involved, please contact me by:
 - emailing dkcdkg at gmail
 - finding me on Freenode under the nickname dowwie

+# LICENSE
+Licensed under the Apache License, Version 2.0 (the "License"); you may not use any portion of  Yosai except in compliance with the License.
+Contributors agree to license their work under the same License.
+You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0